DeathMaster001/Scooby-Doo-Unmasker/README.md

 This project is based on dme.net and because of this uses the same license as the original.

 This program is licensed under the MIT license which grants you the permission to do anything you wish to with the software, as long as you preserve all copyright notices.
 (See the file LICENSE for the legal text.)

+## Credits
+- DeathMaster001 for coding and window design.
+- HDBSD for the majority of the coding.
+- ClimbingCoder for finding the majority of the memory values.
+- Schnert for finding the Position Data/Pointer for Scooby.